mandar-opc/model_server/documentation/FaceDetectionScriptExample.md

 ```bash
 docker ps
 ```
-If the container is not running , check out the troubleshooting guide (./Troubleshooting.md)
+If the container is not running , check out the [troubleshooting guide](./Troubleshooting.md)

 ### Run the example script